Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Global coupled MHD and electron transport equations

-where $U_\parallel ={\bf b}\cdot {\bf U}$ and ${\bf U}_\perp = {\bf U}-{\bf bb}\cdot {\bf U}$.
-The parameters $\alpha_{i}$ with various subscripts in Eqs.~(\ref{energy_electronsA})-(\ref{energy_whistlersA}) are given in Table \ref{alpha_params}.
+The parameters $\alpha_{i}$ with various subscripts in Eqs.~(\ref{eq:eps_e2})-(\ref{eq:H_w}) are given in Table \ref{alpha_params}.
 As shown in the Table these parameters have simple analytic forms in the limit of large or small classical collisions but no simple analytic form for arbitrary $\nu_{we}/\nu_{ei}^e$.
 The parameter $\gamma$ in the Table controls the dependence of $\nu_{w}$ on velocity, $\nu_{w}=\nu_{we}(v/v_{te})^\gamma$, where, as discussed in Sec.~\ref{derivation}, our best estimate is that $\gamma=4/3$.
 The values of the parameters $\alpha_i$ in the two collisionality limits have been explicitly evaluated for $\gamma=4/3$.
 A connection formula for the two collisionality limits could be constructed in a numerical implementation of the transport equations.
-Finally, we note that in a large-scale system in which the transport time scale $L/V_w$ is long compared the electron-ion energy exchange time $\tau_{eq}$, Eqs.~(\ref{ionpressureA}) and (\ref{energy_electronsA}) can be combined into a single energy equation for electrons and ions.
+Further, as mentioned previously the thermal conduction in Eq.~(\ref{conductivityA}) does not reduce to the Spitzer value because we have discarded electron-electron collisions.
+The correct Spitzer value is obtained by setting $\alpha_{12}$ to 4.25 rather than the value given in Table \ref{alpha_params}.